ubirch/ubirch-protocol-python/README.md

     <a href="#a-minimal-application">A minimal application</a>
 </p>

+---

 This repository contains a library providing an implementation of the [Ubirch-protocol](https://github.com/ubirch/ubirch-protocol) in **Python 3**.

 That, along with the helper classes `KeyStore` and `API`.
-These can be used to handle cryptografic keys und to communicate with the Ubirch backend.
+These can be used to handle cryptografic keys and to communicate with the Ubirch backend.

-Additionally, the raw documentation files rendered to the [documentation pages](https://developer.ubirch.com/ubirch-protocol-python/).
+Additionally, you will find the raw documentation files rendered to the [documentation pages](https://developer.ubirch.com/ubirch-protocol-python/).

 ## Installation
 Optionally create environment to install to: